atmos/epicmix/PRIVACY.md

 # Privacy Policy for EpicMix for Slack

 This privacy policy governs your use of the software application EpicMix for Slack (“Application”) for Slack clients, web browsers, and mobile devices that was created by atmos.org.
-The Application is a Slack integration to assist in deploying code from GitHub to the Heroku platform.
+The Application is a Slack integration to assist in letting users calculate their vertical feet with EpicMix.

 ## What information does the Application obtain and how is it used?